metjush/decision_tree/README.md

 The rule of thumb used in subsampling features is `sqrt(n)`.
 For low-dimensional datasets (`n<=10`), this is ignored and all features are used.

+## JSON Import and Export

+A trained tree (currently just a single tree, not a forest) can be saved as a JSON file.
+This is done with the `to_json()` function of a `ClassificationTree` instance.
+It takes one parameter: `filename`.
+Which is a filename/path to the file where to save the json.

+Upon saving the JSON, you can rebuild a tree from a valid JSON file with the `from_json()` function, which also takes `filename` as a parameter that specifies the path to the saved JSON.

+This functionality lets you backup your trained model for reuse and/or to use the trained tree structure for visualization.

 ## Helpful resources

 The following documents really helped in implementing the algorithm: